VCityTeam/ExpeData-Workflows_testing/ArgoWorkflows/Run_on_PAGoDA/Readme.md

 `Using Your Login With The CLI` section of the page use the `Copy to clipboard` button to retrieve your credentials and place the content e.g. in a `pagoda_argo.bash` file.
+For your convenience `pagoda_argo.bash.templ` template file is provided (in this directory): it defines all the required environment variables to run the workflows except for the access token values.

 Optionally, within that `pagoda_argo.bash` you might consider overwriting the definition of the `KUBECONFIG` (shell) environment variable (that is defaulted